-- Provides mentorship to doctoral candidate through the dissertation process as outlined in the Dissertation Handbook, from the development of the prospectus to the final publishing of the dissertation.
+- Provides mentorship to doctoral candidates through the dissertation process as outlined in the Dissertation Handbook, from developing the prospectus to the final publishing of the dissertation.
 This includes providing timely and thorough feedback. - Works collaboratively with the committee chair to guide the candidate in the dissertation process.
-All feedback on manuscripts, unless otherwise communicated to the candidate, should be provided within a two-week timeframe. - If the committee member is the methodologist on the committee, he or she will also be directly responsible for ensuring that the highest standards are met regarding research methods, design, procedures, and analysis (primarily Chapters Three and Four of the dissertation).
+Unless otherwise noted, regularly communicates with the candidate, and provides feedback on manuscripts within a two-week timeframe. - If the committee member is the methodologist on the committee, he or she will also be directly responsible for ensuring that the highest standards are met regarding research methods, design, procedures, and analysis (primarily Chapters Three and Four of the dissertation).

-Appendix C: Dissertation Approval Process
+Appendix B: Dissertation Approval Process

-Below is a visual representation of the dissertation approval process showing the order of major milestones and flow of the overall process.
+Below is a visual representation of the dissertation approval process, showing the order of major milestones and the overall process flow.